 ABSTRACT (structured, max 250 words)

-Objective: Assess risk of death with Alzheimer’s disease (AD) related underlying pathologies given current cognitive state and cognitive change from previous assessment among older adults.
+Objective: To assess the risk of Alzheimer’s disease (AD) related neuropathology burden given current cognitive state and rate of cognitive change among older adults.

-Methods: We included 1,303 individuals from the Religious Orders Study (ROS) and 1,789 individuals from the Rush Memory and Aging Project (MAP); roughly 50% were deceased.
-Using multi-state Cox proportional hazard models, we compared the cognition status of all subjects alive at a given age and assign future risk of dying with different AD related pathologies.
+Methods: Participants included 1,303 individuals enrolled in the Religious Orders Study (ROS) and 1,789 individuals enrolled in the Rush Memory and Aging Project (MAP); roughly 50% were deceased.
+Using multi-state Cox proportional hazard models, we compared the cognitive status of all subjects alive at a given age and assigned future risk of dying with different AD related neuropathologies.
 Endpoints under consideration are Braak Stages (0-2,3-4,5-6), CERAD( 0,1,2,3) and TDP (0,1,2,3).

 Results: For all three pathological groupings (Braak, CERAD, TDP), we found that a cognitive test score 1 standard deviation below average put individuals at about 3 times the risk for being diagnosed with late stage AD at autopsy according to pathological designations.
 The effect remained significant after adjusting for gender, APOE4 status, smoking status, education level and vascular health scores.
 Risk of death at later stages in all three groups increased with age as well.